- Legal Wedding Requirements

 (Must call first as this is on hold until review of procedures is complete):

-- Proof That the prospective bride and groom have attended pre-marriage preparation.
+- Proof That the prospective wedding couple have attended pre-marriage preparation.

 - Permission from their priest to get married in Aruba.